WTGL

-WTGL (channel 45), branded on-air as Good Life 45, is a religious independent television station licensed to Leesburg, Florida, United States, serving the Orlando area.
-The station is locally owned by Good Life Broadcasting, and maintains studios in Lake Mary, Florida.
+WTGL (channel 45) is a religious independent television station licensed to Leesburg, Florida, United States, serving the Orlando area.
+The station is locally owned by Good Life Broadcasting, and maintains studios on Skyline Drive in Lake Mary, Florida.
 Through a channel sharing agreement with PBS member station WUCF-TV (channel 24), the two stations transmit using WUCF-TV's spectrum from an antenna near Bithlo.

 WTGL airs programming from Total Living Network, World Harvest Television and The Worship Network.
 Prior to mid-2010, it was affiliated with Faith TV until that network became My Family TV.
 That network has since moved to low-power station WSCF-LD (channel 31).

 History

-The original construction permit for Channel 45 was granted to the Central Florida Educational Television, Inc. (a now-defunct division of the Central Florida Educational Foundation, the owner of FM radio station WPOZ) in 1987.
+The original construction permit for Channel 45 was granted to Central Florida Educational Television, Inc. (a now-defunct subsidiary of the Central Florida Educational Foundation, owner of FM radio station WPOZ) in 1987.
 It was assigned the call letters WLCB-TV, which stood for "Leesburg Community Broadcasting", after the station's city of license.
-However, Central Florida Educational Television was never able to get the station on the air, so it sold the construction permit and partially completed transmitting facility to Good Life Broadcasting (then owner of then-WTGL-TV Channel 52) in May 2000, after the FCC began to permit duopolies.
+However, CFET was never able to get the station on the air, so it sold the construction permit and partially completed transmitting facility to Good Life Broadcasting (then owner of then-WTGL-TV, channel 52) in May 2000, after the FCC began to permit duopolies.
 Once Good Life secured the permit, it completed the construction of its transmitting facility, and the station signed on for the first time on December 12, 2000.
 WLCB took a mix of general entertainment and religious programming.
-They ran a mix of westerns, old sitcoms, public domain movies, some lifestyle shows, and initially cartoons, which by 2003 were gone.
-Their original station, then called WTGL continued on with an all Christian/religious format.
+The station ran a mix of westerns, old sitcoms, public domain movies, some lifestyle shows, and initially cartoons, which by 2003 were gone.
+Their original station, then called WTGL, continued on with an all Christian/religious format.

 Good Life owned and operated both its original station and WLCB until September 2006, when the original WTGL was sold to TBN and its call sign was subsequently changed to WHLV-TV.
 Good Life continues to host WHLV's master control operations to the present day even though WHLV has since moved to its own studio facility.
 The two stations shared a studio on the corner of I-4 and Michigan Avenue in Orlando until June 2007, when Channel 45 and the master controls for Channel 52 were moved to the former studios of WKCF in Lake Mary.

-With the WTGL callsign made available since the original WTGL became WHLV-TV, WLCB officially changed its call sign to WTGL (without the -TV suffix) on September 12, 2007.
-Even though the -TV suffix is missing from Channel 45's legal call sign, the station continues to use the -TV suffix on-air and on its website.
-As of 2021, the station shares spectrum with PBS member station WUCF-TV on UHF channel 34.
+With the WTGL callsign made available since the original WTGL became WHLV-TV, WLCB officially changed its call sign to WTGL (without the "-TV" suffix) on September 12, 2007.
+Even though the "-TV" suffix is missing from Channel 45's legal call sign, the station continues to use the "-TV" suffix on-air and on its website.